-I first made this all-whole-wheat sourdough bread recipe a couple of weeks back by riffing off my whole-wheat sandwich bread recipe, but after the bread had baked up I realized I had made a mistake: I didn’t score the bread.
+I first made this all-whole-wheat sourdough bread recipe a couple of weeks back by riffing off my High Protein Whole Wheat Sandwich Bread, but after the bread had baked up I realized I had made a mistake: I didn’t score the bread.
 While there is no need to score my regular whole-wheat sandwich bread, sourdough is different because the bacteria in the starter produce tons of gases and alcohol.
 When the bread bakes in the oven the gases need an escape hatch.
 Ideally that should be a cut or score you make on the top of the loaf

 My unscored bread, baked in loaf pans, did rise quite nicely and had great texture, but it formed this huge, domed skin on top where all those gases got trapped with nowhere to go.
 Poor things.

 The bread still tasted great, though, so I decided to try again, and this time I did score the bread.
 And because I was feeling particularly kitchen-goddess-like, what with baking with sourdough and all, I thought I’d go a step ahead and bake it up in a cast-iron skillet.
 Just like those superwomen of the past did.

 The loaf was brilliant: it was easily the best sandwich bread I’ve ever made or had, with a light, perfectly airy texture– nothing like those dense, oversweet whole-wheat sandwich breads sold at supermarkets.
 The cup of sourdough starter I used in the recipe was just enough to give the bread extraordinary flavor without making it too sour, which is how both Desi and I like it.